samubarb/tyt-cli/README.md

 Another example is to run a `tyt buy coffee` as soon your machine starts up.
 This can be done within every OS launching the command as a *startup application*.

 ## Dependencies
-Python3 is required, Python2 is not supported.
+Python3.7 or above is required, lower versions of Python will not work.
-- Debian based distro's install: `sudo apt install python3`
+- Debian based distro's install: `sudo apt install python3.7`
-- Arch based distro's install: `sudo pacman -S python3`
+- Arch based distro's install: `sudo pacman -S python3.7`
-- MacOS X users: `brew install python3`
+- MacOS X users: `brew install python3.7`

 You, of course, also need a valid and activated profile on <https://takeyourtoken.necst.it/>.